 What if I have high blood pressure?

-Take these steps to lower your blood pressure:
+These steps can help lower your blood pressure:

 - Eat healthy, including foods that are low in saturated fat and sodium (salt).
 Get healthy eating tips.

-- Get active — aim for 150 minutes a week of moderate aerobic activity.
+- Get active — aim for 150 minutes a week of moderate-intensity aerobic activity.
 Use this resource to get more physical activity.

 - Watch your weight by eating healthy and getting active.
 Learn how to stay at a healthy weight.

 - Remember to take medicines as prescribed (ordered) by your doctor.
 Learn more about blood pressure medicines.

 Small changes can add up.
 For example, losing just 10 pounds can help lower your blood pressure.

 Start by getting your blood pressure checked as soon as possible.
 You can’t “feel” high blood pressure, so the only way to know if your blood pressure is elevated or high is to get it checked.
 Once you know your blood pressure numbers, you can take steps to prevent or lower high blood pressure.